-After graduating from studies in Oslo, Indiana, and Copenhagen Sidsel Walstad has been living her dream.
+After graduating from her studies in Oslo, Indiana, and Copenhagen Sidsel Walstad has been living her dream.

 Today she is a highly sought-after musician, both as a soloist with her own exiting projects and as a chamber musician.
 She is the solo harpist in The Norwegian Radio Orchestra (Kringkastingsorkesteret), a position she previously held in the Norwegian National Opera Orchestra.

 In 2018 she released her debut album “sidsel”, an album with the electric harp in focus.
-The album was well received among national broadcasters, newspapers and live audiences.
-Alongside the musicians Arild Torvik og Marcus Lewin she sold out her release-gig at Belleville (Cosmopolite) in Oslo.
+The album was very well received among national broadcasters, newspapers and live audiences.
+Alongside the musicians Arild Torvik og Marcus Lewin her release-gig was sold out at Belleville (Cosmopolite) in Oslo.

 Sidsel is also well known for her ice-harp.
 In 2010 she cooperated with renowned “ice-musician” Terje Isungset, and together they developed the largest ice-harp in the world.
 She was featured at the opening concert at the Ice Music Festival in 2009 at Geilo, Norway.

-Sidsel is clearly a harpist beyond the ordinary!
-She surprises, fascinates and captivates her audiences!
+Sidsel is a harpist beyond the ordinary.
+She surprises, fascinates and captivates her audiences – again and again.